Big or Small, a Change in Your MS Symptoms is Something to Talk About

 MS is unique and different for everyone

 No two experiences with MS are alike, not only because of the types of symptoms that can appear, but because there are different types of MS, and everyone is at a different stage of progression.
-“There’s a big spectrum of the disease,” said Dr. Saveriano, “some people are more severely affected and other people are minimally affected.”
+“There’s a big spectrum of the disease,” says Dr. Saveriano.
+“Some people are more severely affected and other people are minimally affected.”

 Symptoms are unpredictable and vary greatly